dfe-analytical-services/dfe-published-data-qa/README.md

 ### Geographies

 The standard geographies used in this tool are sourced from (or developed with) the Office for National Statistics (ONS).
 As such, they are maintained in line with the ONS's [open geography portal](https://geoportal.statistics.gov.uk/).

-Some further details on specific geographic levels are provided below.
+#### Updating pcon_la or lad_lsip lookups

+There's an R script in the R/standard-data-prep folder containing functions to update both the pcon_la and lad_lsip lookups.
+To use this, download the latest version of the file from the searches linked in the comments of that script, and then save a copy of that data in a new folder called /data/downloaded_source_data/.
+The functions will then append any new data from that CSV into the lookup files.

 #### Local skills improvement plan area (LSIP)